|Everything comes from the core|

 When a character turns their head, you might not think this motion comes from their core, but in fact it does, and you need to make sure that the action is motivated from the character's core, else the motion will feel robotic.

 One of the most common mistakes made by junior animators is to block out a shot on stepped curves in Maya, but only to key frame parts of the body, such as the head, or the arms.
-Whenever you move every body part, you have to start with the root.
+Whenever you move every body part, you have to start with the Root control, sometimes called the Centre of Gravity, or COG.
 No part of our body can move without instruction from the central command.